Quick Integration of Live Chatroom

 })

-Once the connection is successful, the SDK's reconnection mechanism takes effect.
-If the connection is lost due to network issues, the SDK will continuously attempt to reconnect until successful, without requiring additional connection operations from you.
+Once connected successfully, the SDK's reconnection mechanism becomes active.
+If disconnected due to network issues, the SDK will continuously attempt to reconnect until successful, requiring no additional connection operations from you.

-In RC's chatroom service, you need to create a chatroom and add users to it before users can send and receive messages in the chatroom.
+In RC's chatroom service, you need to first create a chatroom and have users join it before they can send and receive messages in the chatroom.

 String chatroomId = "chatroomA";